Profile

 imagery formats including SLAR (Side Looking Airborne Radar) and infrared.

-My professional affiliations include: American
+My professional affiliations include:

-Gravity and Magnetics Committee), European Association of Geoscientists and Engineers,
+Association of Geoscientists and Engineers (EAGE),

 I earned BS, MS